 5. I basically bleed all the darn time!

-As you can imagine, there are quite a few reasons you might be experiencing bleeding between your periods.
-You also have to keep in mind that sometimes it’s a totally normal occurrence – pregnancy and ovulation spotting are two of those instances.
+There are quite a few reasons you might be experiencing bleeding between your periods.
+You also have to keep in mind that sometimes it’s a totally normal occurrence—sometimes during pregnancy and ovulation spotting are two of those instances.

-However, infection, endometriosis, ovarian cysts, uterine polyps, fibroids, thyroid disease, anovulatory cycles (such as PCOS), and progesterone deficiency are not considered “normal” reasons for irregular bleeding.
+However, infection, endometriosis, ovarian cysts, uterine polyps, fibroids, thyroid disease, anovulatory cycles (such as is the case with PCOS), and progesterone deficiency are not considered “normal” reasons for irregular bleeding.

-It typically happens on the day of ovulation and can also be caused by the follicle rupturing as the egg is released into the fallopian tube.
+Another scenario is that ovulation spotting is caused by the follicle rupturing as the egg is released into the fallopian tube.
 This would typically happen on the day of ovulation.

 Lots of women ask me if ovulation is the only time that spotting is normal?
 Or can someone spot the day of or the day before her period and be okay?